Energy grants in Wallonia 2026: Primes Habitation and Rénopack

 💡 Before reading this page

 This article covers only the 2026 Walloon situation.
 For the Belgian overview (VAT, federal deduction, comparison of 3 regions), first read the complete Belgium guide.
+See also our hub on Wallonia.

 The transitional regime until 30 September 2026